Azure DevOps

 Site admins can sync Git repositories hosted on Azure DevOps with Sourcegraph so that users can search and navigate the repositories.

-To connect Azure DevOps to Sourcegraph, create a personal access token from your user settings page.
-Ensure that you select the following scopes:
+To connect Azure DevOps to Sourcegraph, create a personal access token from your user settings page by following the below steps:

 • Code (Read)